lwYeo/SoliditySHA3Miner/SoliditySHA3Miner/Readme.txt

 Usage: SoliditySHA3Miner [OPTIONS]
 Options:
-  help                    Display this help text and exit allowIntel              Allow to use Intel iGPU (default: true) intelIntensity          iGPU (Intel OpenCL) intensity (default: 21, decimals allowed) listAmdDevices          List of all AMD (OpenCL) devices in this system and exit (device ID: GPU name) amdDevice               Comma separated list of AMD (OpenCL) devices to use (default: all devices) amdIntensity            GPU (AMD OpenCL) intensity (default: 25, decimals allowed)
+  help                    Display this help text and exit allowIntel              Allow to use Intel GPU (default: true) intelIntensity          GPU (Intel OpenCL) intensity (default: 21, decimals allowed) listAmdDevices          List of all AMD (OpenCL) devices in this system and exit (device ID: GPU name) amdDevice               Comma separated list of AMD (OpenCL) devices to use (default: all devices) amdIntensity            GPU (AMD OpenCL) intensity (default: 25, decimals allowed)